ibm-cloud-docs/appid/customizing-tokens.md

 The claims that are provided by {{site.data.keyword.appid_short_notm}} fall into several categories that are differentiated by their level of customization.

-*Registered claims*: There are some fields in the access and identity tokens that are defined by {{site.data.keyword.appid_short_notm}} and cannot be overridden by custom mappings.
+*Registered claims*: There are some claims in the access and identity tokens that are defined by {{site.data.keyword.appid_short_notm}} and cannot be overridden by custom mappings.
 If your claim is restricted, it is ignored by the service.
 The claims are `iss`, `aud`, `sub`, `iat`, `exp`, `amr`, and `tenant`.

 *Restricted claims*: Depending on the token that the claims are mapped to, some claims have limited customization possibilities.
-For an access token the `scope` field is the only restricted claim.
+For an access token, `scope` is the only restricted claim.
 It cannot be overridden by custom mappings, but it can be extended with your own scopes.
-When the scope field is mapped to an access token, the value must be a string and cannot be prefixed by `appid_` or it will be ignored.
+When the scope claim is mapped to an access token, the value must be a string and cannot be prefixed by `appid_` or it will be ignored.
 In identity tokens, the claims `identities` and `oauth_clients` cannot be modified or overridden.

 *Normalized claims*: Every identity token contains a set of claims that is recognized by {{site.data.keyword.appid_short_notm}} as normalized claims.
 When they are available, they are directly mapped from your identity provider to the token.
 These claims cannot be explicitly omitted but can be overridden by custom claim mappings.
-The fields include `name`, `email`, `picture`, `local`, and `gender`.
+The claimss include `name`, `email`, `picture`, `local`, and `gender`.

 </br>